 As part of a new cross-college initiative designed to accelerate engineering innovations in medicine, Cornell Engineering is piloting an M.D.-M.Eng. program that allows medical students at Weill...
 Read more about Engineering, Weill Cornell Medicine pilot M.D.-M.Eng. degree

-Alex Kwan received a Ph.D. in applied physics from Cornell University, where he worked on nonlinear optical microscopy in the laboratory of Watt Webb.
-For postdoctoral studies, he was a Croucher Fellow studying cortical microcircuits with Yang Dan at the University of California, Berkeley.
-Before joining the Cornell faculty in 2022, Dr. Kwan was an associate professor in the department of psychiatry at Yale School of Medicine.
+Alex Kwan received a Ph.D. in applied physics from Cornell University, where he worked on optical microscopy in the laboratory of Watt Webb.
+For postdoctoral studies, he was a Croucher Fellow studying neuroscience with Yang Dan at the University of California, Berkeley.
+He was an associate professor in the Department of Psychiatry at Yale School of Medicine, before joining the Cornell faculty in 2022.

 The Kwan lab applies systems neuroscience and neuroengineering approaches to the study of mental health.
-We develop optical imaging techniques to visualize neural dynamics in awake mice.
-We design quantitative decision-making paradigms to characterize behavior.
-We often complement the imaging and behavioral experiments with other molecular, electrophysiological, optogenetic, and computational methods.
+We develop optical imaging techniques to visualize neural structure and activity dynamics in awake mice.
+We design quantitative paradigms to characterize behavior.
+We often complement the imaging and behavioral experiments with other molecular, electrophysiological, optical, and computational methods.